Diaries offer hope to family of Chibok bride in captivity

 For the first time since 2014 when her firstborn, Sarah, was abducted from Chibok with about 220 other girls - the biggest publicity coup of Boko Haram’s jihadist insurgency - Samuel has hope that her daughter is still alive.

 The Thomson Reuters Foundation exclusively obtained the diaries last month.
-Written in captivity by Sarah, now 20, and her Chibok classmate, Naomi Adamu, they document their kidnapping and hardship of life under Boko Haram.
+Written in captivity by Sarah and her Chibok classmate, Naomi Adamu, they document their kidnapping and the hardship of life under Boko Haram.

 “Before, I had faith in God that she was still alive,” said Samuel - who cannot read or write - as she listened to her 12-year-old daughter, Felicia, narrate the diaries to her family.